 Learning Needs and Identified Gaps

-Through multiple mechanisms, including needs assessment surveys, the judgment of the APHA Education Board, and input from the Continuing Education Committee, APHA has identified a gap in public health practitioners’ competency in the affects of geography, social and physical environmental factors as it relates to knowledge of best practices that can be applied to communities to effect health status.
-This Annual Meeting will address the professional practice gap between practitioners’ knowledge of geography, social and physical environments affect on health status, best practices and strategies to translate those best practices into use in areas such as applied epidemiology or biostatistics, health policy, social and behavioral sciences, and environmental health.
+Through multiple mechanisms, including needs assessment surveys, the judgment of the APHA Education Board, and input from the Continuing Education Committee, APHA has identified a gap in public health practitioners’ competency in the effects of geography, social and physical environmental factors as they relate to knowledge of best practices that can be applied to communities to impact health status.
+This Annual Meeting will address the professional practice gap between practitioners’ knowledge of geography, social and physical environments affect on health status, best practices and strategies to translate those best practices into use in areas such as applied epidemiology or biostatistics, health policy, social and behavioral sciences and environmental health.

 Policymakers, physicians, social workers, health educators, public and environmental health professionals, students, international, federal, state, county, and local health agency officials and staff, nurses and nurse practitioners, health care providers, school health personnel and teachers, managed care group personnel, personnel and faculty from academia, administration and research.